intelligent002/sync-to-async/readme.md

 ## Load Testing with JMeter

-To evaluate the performance of the Sync-to-Async system under various load levels, use Apache JMeter via CLI in Docker.
+To evaluate the performance of the Sync-to-Async system under various load levels, use Apache JMeter CLI.

 It will generate detailed HTML reports and simulate concurrent requests.